 BTW, AirPlay menus on LG TVs—even the new ones—are buried in settings, and they randomly disappear after firmware updates.
 Took me wayyy too long to realize my TV disabled AirPlay after its latest patch.
 So, always double-check your TV’s network and AirPlay status before blaming your phone.

 TLDR: If AirPlay 2 lives on your LG and you’re not on a janky network, do that.
 If you want simple and pain-free, DoCast is genuinely less annoying than most.
 Want foolproof?
 Go wired with HDMI + Adapter.
-But whatever you do, don’t trust the “official” LG mirroring via the ThinQ app for full screen sharing.
-It’s just not the same game.

 So, I’ve actually wrestled with this, so here’s a reality check from the trenches: everyone is obsessed with AirPlay or fancy apps, but half the time they’re flaky as heck, especially if you have an LG that’s even a couple of years old.
 I get why @mikeappsreviewer swears by AirPlay or DoCast, and honestly DoCast is decent when it works, but let’s not pretend it isn’t sometimes prone to lag or random disconnects (nothing ruins movie night faster).
 I also love how @nachtdromer calls out the old-school HDMI + Lightning Adapter method—secret MVP for presentations or long videos, especially if your WiFi does its best impression of a potato.